WKMS-FM: 1970s

 WKMS-FM, the broadcasting service of Murray State, started formal operations on May 11, 1970.
 MSU President Dr. Harry Sparks noted this milestone and said, "With this radio station's audience we lengthen the shadow and multiply the sphere of influence of this University.
 Every broadcast of whatever type is a public relations message saying something about this school."
 Sparks also put forth a mission for WKMS to follow, "We perceive WKMS as the window on the world for our region.
 It will help cast a longer shadow for Murray State University and will deliver not only news about Murray State but will also offer culturally and educationally enriched programming throughout the Murray State region."
 At first, the station only employed Mofield as a general manager and Thomas Morgan as station manager, both of whom were assisted by students and volunteers.
 Because of this arrangement, broadcasts were only available while school was in session.

 The two rooms in the northwest corner of Wilson Hall were not able to meet the productive, professional environmental needs of educational radio broadcasts that Mofield had first envisioned.
 Mofield and other faculty of Murray State raised about a million dollars to build the Price Doyle Fine Arts Building, the new location for WKMS.
-In September 1971 the building was officially open for use.
+In September 1971, the building was officially open for use.
 In its permanent home on the sixth floor (in the late 1990s the sixth floor was relabeled the eighth floor), WKMS was fully equipped with offices, soundproof studios, state-of-the-art RCA equipment, and a new stereo with FM capability.
-In September 1972 WKMS affiliated itself with National Public Radio.
+In September 1972, WKMS affiliated itself with National Public Radio.
 When NPR was created, affiliated stations received support from the Corporation for Public Broadcasting, a nonprofit organization funded in part by the United States Congress.
 With finances from CPB, the station was able to upgrade its network interconnection: a high-quality telephone line.
 The flagship NPR program of its day, All Things Considered, became the only daily newscast on WKMS and was an instant success.
 In 1973, WKMS received its first-ever underwriter, the Cleveland Orchestra, which supplied a 13-week grant.
 Businesses took a cue from the Orchestra and began participating in underwriting.
-1973 was also a landmark year, as the Watergate Hearings were in progress.
-WKMS provided the only radio source in western Kentucky for those hearings.
+During that same year, WKMS provided the only radio source in western Kentucky for the Watergate scandal hearings.
 WKMS has since provided a service for the region in equally important moments in U.S. history, such as airing the hearings regarding the nomination of Ruth Bader Ginsburg to the Supreme Court of the United States, complete coverage of the Space Shuttle Columbia disaster, complete coverage of the beginning of U.S. military operations in Afghanistan, the Presidential impeachment proceedings of 1999, complete coverage of the events following the September 11 attacks in 2001, and complete coverage of the January 2009 Central Plains and Midwest ice storm that hit most of western Kentucky and the surrounding region."Meet Jay Landers."
 Celebrating 20 Years of Listener Support 4–5.